bitwiseworks/cmake-os2/Help/command/add_custom_command.rst

   library or an executable) counts as an implicit main dependency which gets silently overwritten by a custom command specification.

+  This option is currently ignored if ``APPEND`` is given, but a future version may use it.

 ``OUTPUT``
   Specify the output files the command is expected to produce.
-  If an output name is a relative path it will be interpreted relative to the build tree directory corresponding to the current source directory.
   Each output file will be marked with the :prop_sf:`GENERATED` source file property automatically.
   If the output of the custom command is not actually created as a file on disk it should be marked with the :prop_sf:`SYMBOLIC` source file property.

+  If an output file name is a relative path, its absolute path is determined by interpreting it relative to:

+  1. the build directory corresponding to the current source directory (:variable:`CMAKE_CURRENT_BINARY_DIR`), or

+  2. the current source directory (:variable:`CMAKE_CURRENT_SOURCE_DIR`).

+  The path in the build directory is preferred unless the path in the source tree is mentioned as an absolute source file path elsewhere in the current directory.

+  The output file path may not contain ``<`` or ``>`` characters.

   .. versionadded:: 3.20
     Arguments to ``OUTPUT`` may use a restricted set of :manual:`generator expressions <cmake-generator-expressions(7)>`.
-    :ref:`Target-dependent expressions <Target-Dependent Queries>` are not
+    :ref:`Target-dependent expressions <Target-Dependent Expressions>`
-    permitted.
+    are not permitted.

+  .. versionchanged:: 3.28
+    In targets using :ref:`file sets`, custom command outputs are now considered private unless they are listed in a non-private file set.
+    See policy :policy:`CMP0154`.

+  .. versionchanged:: 3.30
+    The output file path may now use ``#`` characters, except when using the :generator:`Borland Makefiles` generator.

 ``USES_TERMINAL``
   .. versionadded:: 3.2